Explosive Evolution! Greymon (JP)

 Takeru: “Right, I came for summer vacation to play with my big brother.
 Right, big brother?”

-Taichi: “He called Yamato ‘big brother’…”
+Taichi: “He called Yamato ‘big brother.'”

 Koushirou: “They must be related.”

-T.K.: “Aww, you don’t have to be nice, Mimi; I’m happy to share!
-You’re the best. (to Matt) Isn’t she cute?”
+T.K.: “Aww, you don’t have to be so nice, Mimi.
+I’m happy to share.
+You’re the best.
+Isn’t she cute?”

 Matt: “Forget it!”

-Tai: “I’m so hungry I could eat a horse!”
+Tai: “I’m so hungry I could eat a horse.”